nisrael/sxda.io/_posts/2024-11-17-sharing-ssh-agent-wsl.markdown

 The great tool [npiperelay](https://github.com/jstarks/npiperelay) uses this functionality, together with other tools, like [socat](https://linux.die.net/man/1/socat).

 > npiperelay is a tool that allows you to access a Windows named pipe in a way that is more compatible with a variety of command-line tools.
 With it, you can use Windows named pipes from the Windows Subsystem for Linux (WSL).[^13]
+> The original version seems to be unmaintained.
+But there is a fork that is.[^31]

 > Socat is a command line based utility that establishes two bidirectional byte streams and transfers data between them.[^14]